c9s/guts/README.md

 CoffeePHP
 ==================

-CoffeePHP is a language that let you compile less code into PHP and makes your life easier.
+CoffeePHP is a language makes your life easier, it let you write less code to compile a workable PHP code.

-CoffeePHP compiler is written in Go, Go is faster 10 times than PHP, so the compilation will be fast enough , and of course you can compile sources concurrently.
+CoffeePHP compiler is written in Go, Go is faster 10 times than PHP, so the compilation will be fast enough, and of course you can compile sources concurrently.

-CoffeePHP takes the good stuffs from Haskell, Go and CoffeeScript, so you could write shorter code to generate the expected PHP code. e.g. To define a function, we use:
+CoffeePHP takes the good stuffs from Haskell, Go and CoffeeScript, so you can write shorter code to generate the expected PHP code. e.g. To define a function, we use:

     getName :: -> "John"